AlexOsokin97/Titanic_casuality_proj/README.md

 ***In the end, I applied Machine Learning algorithms to check if the data is sufficient enough for the algorithms to classify whether a passenger survived or did not survive so that in the future if new passenger information is found we could use the model to check if that passenger survived or not.***

 ## Data Cleaning & Visualization:
-***Getting the necessary datasets is one thing but, making them readable, useful and useable is another thing.
-This is where the data cleaning and remodeling process comes in.***
+***Getting the necessary datasets is one thing but, making it readable, useful and useable is another thing.
+This is where the data cleaning and remodeling process came in.***

 ***Most of the changes that I had done to the dataset are simple such as: changing column names, column data types and removing columns with too much missing data and unnecessary.
 The more advanced technique I used was when I filled the missing values of the 'Age' column where I used the mean age of all samples while taking into consideration the passenger's gender and traveling class***

 ***After the data was cleaned, made readable and useful I did exploratory data analysis to dive deeper into the dataset and find correlations between different features and most importantly which features correlate with the passenger's survival.
 Here are some examples from my data exploration***

 ![alt text][plot1] ![alt text][plot2] ![alt text][plot4]

 [plot1]: https://github.com/AlexOsokin97/titanic_casualties_proj/blob/master/Data_Analysis/corrHeatmap.png "CorrHeatmap"
 [plot2]: https://github.com/AlexOsokin97/titanic_casualties_proj/blob/master/Data_Analysis/MaleFemaleSurvived.png "MaleFemaleSurvived"